USFWS/secas/_posts/2026-02-20-Register-for-the-virtual-Caribbean-Conservation-Community-of-Practice-event-on-March-24.md

+---
+layout: post
+published: false
+title: >-
+   Summary of the 2025 Caribbean Conservation Community of Practice meeting in St. Thomas
+author: 'Alex Lamle, User Support for the Southeast Blueprint'
+hero:
+  name: CCCoP25_sm.jpg
+  alt: >-
+    Man stands in front of a projector screen giving a presentation to a room full of people.
+  caption: >-
+    The third annual Caribbean Conservation Community of Practice meeting.
+Photo by Maira Brondizio, Southeast Climate Adaptation Science Center.
+  headerClass: light-text
+  float: right
+---

 Please join the [Caribbean Conservation Community of Practice](https://secasc.ncsu.edu/resources-retired2026/caribbean-community-of-practice/) (CCCoP) for a virtual gathering on March 24 at 1 pm (EST).
 During this 1.5-hour webinar, attendees will have the opportunity to provide feedback on two new/updated data products in the U.S. Caribbean:

 1. As you may know, the Southeast Conservation Adaptation Strategy recently released the 2025 Southeast Conservation Blueprint update, which includes new data and indicators in the U.S. Caribbean as well as an improved corridors analysis.
 These improvements were largely developed in response to feedback given at [last year’s in-person CCCoP meeting on St. Thomas](https://secassoutheast.org/2025/04/21/2025-Caribbean-CCOP-meeting-summary).
 Participants will have an opportunity to provide additional comments and feedback and get a brief overview of the newest improvements.